Joint Health and Safety Committee - Creation

 Are members compensated for time spent on committee activities?

-Back to topA committee member is entitled to take time from his/her regular work duties in order to carry out committee related responsibilities.
-In some jurisdictions, this is a legislated right (with pay) and includes time allocation to prepare for the meeting, the meeting itself, and any related activities (such as workplace inspections).
+Back to topA committee member is entitled to take time from their regular work duties to carry out committee-related responsibilities.
+In some jurisdictions, this time is a legislated right (with pay) and includes time allocated to prepare for the meeting, the meeting itself, and any related activities (such as workplace inspections).
 With shiftwork, this provision is especially important to ensure full attendance at meetings and that all committee tasks are carried out.

 Can the employer take discriminatory action against a committee member?

-Is there a need to post and maintain records/documents of the meetings?
+Is there a need to post and maintain records and documents of the meetings?

 Minutes should be kept for a period of time.
 Some jurisdictions require this time to be at least 2 years.